iamsaief/javascript-learn-unlearn-relearn/README.md

 </div>

 <p align="center">
-Test how well you know JavaScript, refresh your knowledge or prepare yourself for coding interview! 💪 <br/>
+Test how well you know JavaScript, refresh your knowledge or prepare yourself for an interview! 💪 <br/>
 Feel free to study as you wish! 🎓 The details are in the collapsed sections, simply click to expand 🔽. <br/>
-I've created those for fun.
-If you find it helpful, I would really appreciate a reference to this repo.
-Best of luck! 👍
+I've created this for fun.
+If you find it helpful, I would really appreciate a ⭐️ or reference to this repo. <br/> Best of luck! 🙏 Happy coding! 🧑‍💻
 </p>

 <p align="center">